 According to Pew research, more than half of all Republican voters identify themselves as being religious or very religious.

 I don’t have much faith in politics.
-But I have enough faith in my fellow Americans to hope that sooner or later, many of the Jesus followers in the Republican party will see how different the values of their party’s current frontrunner are from the values of the man described in the gospels.
+But I would hope that self-confessed Christians in the Republican party will see how different the values of their party’s current frontrunner are from the values of the Jesus described in the gospels.

-Let’s hope they see that Trump’s got a Jesus problem before it’s too late.
+And I hope they see Trump’s got a Jesus problem before it’s too late.